OurRevolutionMassachusetts/rcv/README.md

 # This file should be placed somewhere in the "source" folder
 e.registration_file = '/dir/filename.csv'   # where to find the file
 e.registration_voterid_col = 'email'        # column that lists the "voter_id" for each registrant
-e.registration_report()                     # prints out which voters were not registered

 # load the csv into a data object and reset relevant attrs
 #